inclement/nosh/README.md

 no.cp('testdir', 'testdir2', recursive=True)  # works
 no.cp('testdir', 'testdir2', ignore_errors=True)
     # prints 'Error: Tried to copy directory but recursive is False.'
-    # but does not raise an exception and continues processing
+    # but does not raise an exception and would process
+    # other arguments

 ```